RustMagazine/rustmagazine/content/issue-1/vecdeque-resize-optimization.md

 So `A::clone(&mut self.element)` works because `&mut ManuallyDrop<A>` can convert to `&mut A` due to **Deref coercion**, then `&mut A` can convert to `&A` also due to **Deref coercion**.

 ## Conclusion

-Rust is a thriving and prosperous project.
-There are more than hundreds of Pull requests merged per week.
-As a Rust developer, every release note of a stable version is the change we are concerned about most, we rarely track every single PR progress.
-However, this does not mean we should not care about the PR and the story behind the author and PR.
-That’s why I proposed a topic called [#pr-demystifying](/topic/pr-demystifying) to label these articles.
-Perhaps the rest of the community will learn a lot from these articles.
-If you come across a good PR in the Rust community, it also deserves an article to share what you learn.

-The PR [#104435](https://github.com/rust-lang/rust/pull/104435) isn’t a big optimization, it let me learn a lot though.
-Thanks to the author [@scottmcm](https://github.com/scottmcm) for working on this.
-I also hope this article is helpful to you.
+As a Rust developer, I am often most concerned with the changes listed in the stable release notes.
+However, this does not mean that I should not be interested in the individual pull requests (PRs) that are being merged into the project.
+There are hundreds of PRs merged each week, and each one has a story and an author behind it.
+That's why I propose the creation of a topic called [#pr-demystifying](/topic/pr-demystifying), where we can share articles about interesting or educational PRs in the Rust community.
+The PR [#104435](https://github.com/rust-lang/rust/pull/104435), for example, may not be a major optimization, but it allowed me to learn a lot.
+I would like to thank the author [@scottmcm](https://github.com/scottmcm) for their work on this PR.
+I hope that this article and others like it will be helpful to others in the community.